dandada19/SanityTestHud/readme.txt

 2. backup your javaws.policy

-3. copy the javaws.policy to that folder.
+3. copy the javaws.policy (in the SHD folder) to that folder.

 4. check your environment, make C:\Program Files\Java\jre1.8.0_221\bin to the top of the <path>, the system update will reset and mess up the path periodically.